-Time Zone Enter the difference between Greenwich Mean Time (GMT) and local time.
+Time Zone Select your time zone from the drop-down menu.
+Time zones are identified by the difference between Greenwich Mean Time (GMT) and local time.

 Daylight Saving

 Daylight Saving Select Daylight Saving to enable it on the Switch.
 If the Switch should use US daylight savings, then select USA.
 If the Switch should use EU daylight savings, then select European.
 If it should use another kind of daylight savings, then select Custom and complete the From and To fields.